Observation of $VVZ$ production at $\sqrt{s}=13$ TeV with the ATLAS detector: Object definitions, event selection and background estimation

 Three signal regions (SRs) are defined according to the number of jets and the invariant mass of the two leading jets in the event: the \TLjone SR is defined by requiring events with exactly one reconstructed jet; the requirements of at least two jets with the invariant mass of the two leading jets, $m_{jj}$, lying within a window close to the $W$ or $Z$ boson pole mass, i.e. $60<m_{jj}<110$ \GeV, defines the \TLjtwoin SR; the remaining events compose the \TLjtwoout SR. With these selection criteria applied, the signal-to-background ratio is close to 1\% for the \TLjone channel, 5\% for the \TLjtwoin channel, and 3\% for the \TLjtwoout channel.
 To reduce the $WZ+$jets background, each event is required to have a BDT score (described in Section~\ref{sec:results}) that is larger than 0.42.
 Table~\ref{table:EventSelection_3l} summarises all selection criteria used and the definitions of these three SRs.

 The \fourlepton channel requires exactly four leptons in the event.
 The SFOS lepton pair with its invariant mass, \mll, closest to $m_Z$ is identified as the \Z boson candidate and must fulfil $|\mll - m_Z| < 20$ \GeV.
-The remaining two leptons are assigned as leptons from $W$ decays and must satisfy the ``PLImprovedTight'' isolation and ``Medium'' (``MediumLH''\footnote{This definition has the same requirements as the ``Medium'' working point defined in Ref.~\cite{PERF-2017-01}.}) quality requirements for muons (electrons).
+The remaining two leptons are assigned as leptons from $W$ decays and must satisfy the ``Tight'' isolation and ``Medium'' quality requirements.
 All SFOS lepton pairs must have an invariant mass of $\mll > 12$ \GeV.
 The set of four leptons is required to satisfy the ordered \pt thresholds of 30, 15, 8, and 6 \GeV.
 The angular distance between any two leptons is required to be $\dR > 0.1$.
 Furthermore, each event must have $\MET > 10$ \GeV and no jets reconstructed as $b$-tagged jets.
 Events that satisfy the selection are categorised into three SRs depending on the flavours of the two $W$-leptons.
 Those events where the two leptons have different flavour compose the \FLDF SR and events with two same-flavour leptons are split into two SRs based on their invariant mass: events satisfying $|m_{\ell\ell}-m_Z|<20$ \GeV define the \FLSFZ SR, while the remaining events compose the \FLSFnoZ SR. Table~\ref{table:EventSelection_4l} summarises the selection criteria and the definitions of these three SRs.

 The \fivelepton channel requires at least five leptons with at least two SFOS pairs in the event.
 The two SFOS lepton pairs with their invariant mass closest to $m_Z$ are identified as \Z boson candidates and must fulfil $|\mll - m_Z| < 20$~\GeV.
 The remaining lepton is assigned as a lepton from another $Z/W$ boson decay and no additional quality requirements or isolation requirements are applied.
 Events with at least one $b$-jet are rejected.
 Table~\ref{table:EventSelection_5l} summarises the selection criteria.